aiven/devportal/docs/products/kafka/howto/flink-with-aiven-for-kafka.rst

 ======================================================

 `Apache Flink® <https://flink.apache.org/>`_ is an open source platform for processing distributed streaming and batch data.
 Where Apache Kafka® excels at receiving and sending event streams, Flink consumes, transforms, aggregates, and enriches your data.

-The example in this article shows you how to create a simple Java Flink job that reads data from a Kafka topic, processes it, and then pushes it to a different Kafka topic.

 ..
 Note::

    If you want to experience the power of streaming SQL transformations with Flink, Aiven provides a managed :doc:`/docs/products/flink` with built-in data flow integration with Aiven for Apache Kafka®.

-   This example demonstrates using the Java API on a `local installation of Apache Flink 1.15.1 <https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/try-flink/local_installation/>`_, but it can be applied to use Aiven for Apache Kafka with any self-hosted cluster.
+The example in this article shows you how to create a simple Java Flink job that reads data from a Kafka topic, processes it, and then pushes it to a different Kafka topic.
+It uses the Java API on a `local installation of Apache Flink 1.15.1 <https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/try-flink/local_installation/>`_, but it can be applied to use Aiven for Apache Kafka with any self-hosted cluster.

-.. _kafka-flink-prereq:
+.. _kafka-flink-java-prereq:

 Prerequisites
 -------------